awslabs/aws-config-rdk/README.md

 `'{\"desiredInstanceType\":\"t2.micro\"}'`

+As of RDK v0.17.0, you can also specify `--resource-types ALL` to include all resource types.

 Note that you can create rules that use EITHER resource-types OR maximum-frequency, but not both.
 We have found that rules that try to be both event-triggered as well as periodic wind up being very complicated